LeeAnnEditor/o365hq/blog/Email collaboration in Office 365.md

 **Access**

-Exchange Online and Office 365 users
+Exchange Online and Office 365 users.

 For distribution groups, members must be manually added.
 For dynamic distribution groups, members are added based on filtering criteria.